 - Atrial fibrillation.
 A rapid quivering beat in the upper chambers of the heart.
 It is a major cause of stroke, especially for people with heart failure.
 Atrial fibrillation can also make other aspects of a patient's heart failure more difficult to manage.

 - Left bundle branch block.
-An abnormality in electrical conduction in the heart.
-It develops in about 30% of patients with heart failure.
+While not an arrhythmia per se, it is an abnormality in electrical conduction in the heart.
+It develops in about 30% of people with heart failure.

 - Ventricular tachycardia and ventricular fibrillation.
-Life-threatening arrhythmias that can occur in patients when heart function is significantly impaired.
-Some patients with heart failure may be offered an implanted defibrillator to protect them from these arrhythmias.
+Life-threatening arrhythmias that can occur in people when heart function is significantly impaired.
+Some people with heart failure may be offered an implanted defibrillator to protect them from these arrhythmias.